July 23, 2025, 2:04 pm | Read time: 6 minutes

 Is there a story behind the name?

 “Not really.
 I just thought Poppy was fitting for the little one.
-A bit funny and cheeky, and we haven’t met another dog with that name yet.”
+A bit funny and a bit cheeky, and so far, we haven’t met another dog with that name.”

 How has your daily life changed since Poppy joined you?

 “At first, it was a big adjustment, and you need a lot of patience with a dog.
 Poppy didn’t know anything—no grass, no street, no forest, no house.
-You have to take your time and let the dog get used to everything calmly.
+You have to take a lot of time to calmly introduce the dog to everything.
 Now she’s just super sweet, eager to learn, always wants to be involved, and we’ve become a great team.”

-Why did you choose a rescue dog over one from a breeder?
+Why did you consciously choose a rescue dog over one from a breeder?

-“For us, it was always clear that if a new dog came to us, we would rescue one.
+“It was always clear to us that if a new dog came to us, we would rescue one.
 There are so many animals waiting for a new home, so a dog from a breeder was simply not an option for us.”

 Were there any situations at the beginning that overwhelmed or surprised you?